 Bond Interest Repayment

 In order to increase the financial health of the Unemployment Insurance Trust Fund and provide relief to Colorado employers, a bond transaction totaling $630 million was secured.
-The bond payment assessment is added to your premium payments and will save most businesses between $20 - $120 per employee in 2013-2014.
-This bond turns off the solvency surcharge to businesses for calendar year 2013 for the first time since 2004.
+The bond payment assessment is added to your premium payments and will save most businesses between $20–$120 per employee in 2013–2014.
+This bond turned off the solvency surcharge to businesses for calendar years 2013 and 2014 for the first time since 2004.
+Both Bond Interest Repayment assessments for 2012 (effective September 4, 2012) and 2013 (effective September 3, 2013) will continue to be billed until paid.
 More>

 Federal Interest Repayment

 In January 2010, Colorado joined more than 30 other states in borrowing money from the federal government in order to meet our obligation to pay unemployment benefits.
 Colorado is required to pay the interest accrued on all outstanding loans for the period of January 2011 through March 2011 no later than September 30, 2011.
 All Colorado employers will be subject to a reduction of Federal Unemployment Tax Act credits if Colorado does not make timely payment.
+Colorado paid the federal loan and all interest in June 2012.
+Federal Interest Repayment assessments for 2011 were effective, July 25, 2011.
+Any employers who have not paid this assessment will continue to be billed.
 More>

 If you believe there is an error in the figures used to calculate your rate, you may file a written protest.